vaivars/workshop-aws-secret-manager/README.md

 `ansible-galaxy collection install amazon.aws`

-`ansible-playbook ansible/echo.yml -e "awssecretname=REPLACEME"`
+`ansible-playbook ansible/echo.yml -e "awssecretname=TestSecret"`

 If everything went correctly, you should have the contents of the secret in the execution output.

-Now in real-world usage, we should evade outputting the contents of secrets in a terminal, but for our purpose - its fine, since its not going to be used.
+Now for cleanup -

+`aws secretsmanager delete-secret --secret-id TestSecret --force-delete-without-recovery`

 ## Using terraform to set secrets
 We can use terraform to set the secrets, in practice - this is something that wouldn't be used on its own, but rather in conjunction with other modules.